Navideck/Volumedeck-Android/README.md

 Volumedeck SDK provides speed-based audio volume control for Android apps, improving the audio experience for users in vehicles and public transport.

+The Volumedeck SDK works completely offline and requires no internet access.

 ## Key Features

 - Speed-Sensitive Volume Adjustment: Automatically adjusts audio volume based on the vehicle's speed for consistent audio levels.